Fleny113/Hexus/README.md

 #### New application

-Creating a new application is really easy: Just give your application a name and then type the command to run it just as normal and optionally add flags to for example add an environment variable
+Creating a new application is really easy: Just give your application a name and then type the command to run it just as normal and optionally add flags

 ```sh
 hexus new <name> <executable> [<arguments>] [<flags>]
 ```

+All the flags are available in the help for the command, you can use the `--help` or `-h` flag to see it.

 #### List applications